COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning: Experiments and Results

 \subsubsection{Cross-domain Adaptation}

 Domain adaptation has consistently posed challenges for end-to-end (E2E) ASR models, primarily due to the costly data annotation process inherent in supervised adaptation training methods.
 However, speech in-context learning offers an avenue for achieving cost-effective, on-the-fly adaptation with just a minimal number of audio-text pairs.
 We adopt the speech in-context learning for 1-shot audio domain adaptation.
 LibriSpeech is selected as the target domain given that COSMIC has not been previously trained on its data.
 During the inference phase, we randomly select a single utterance from the LibriSpeech training set, along with its corresponding transcription, and provide them as a 1-shot example to COSMIC.
 This 1-shot example serves as an in-context learning opportunity for COSMIC to adapt to the specific acoustic conditions of the LibriSpeech domain.
-While the 1-shot example may offer some contextual information, such as vocabulary distribution and topics, its effectiveness can be limited due to the varying contexts of utterances in LibriSpeech.
 The results of this adaptation process are presented in Table \ref{tab:libri_adapt}.
-Notably, the 7B COSMIC model exhibits significant reductions in WERs across the board with just a single 1-shot example.
-While COSMIC-7B demonstrates notable relative improvements, COSMIC-13B appears less affected.
-Our hypothesis is that the larger language model enhances robustness to variant acoustic conditions, thereby reducing sensitivity to 1-shot examples in this scenario.
+Notably, both of the 7B and 13B COSMIC model exhibits significant reductions in WERs (average 25.8\% relative) across the board with just a single 1-shot example.